 Fifteen, twenty years ago The Home Depot was the greatest thing on Earth.
 It was a new thing to all of us.
 We went there and walked those wide aisles practically numb.

 Before The Home Depot, a person (usually a man) would go to what was called a "lumberyard" in conjunction with a "hardware store" in order to fill the home remodeling list.
 Employees of these lumberyards and hardware stores could often be grouchy, unhelpful, and clubby, hardly a welcoming environment for anyone who wasn't part of the club.

 Open the (Big) Box

 Then the door was flung open to the Big Box chains, and here comes The Home Depot.
 Those wide aisles.
 Big stuff like lumber and deck boards living in harmony with little, hardware store things like nuts and bolts.
 No need to go to two places at once!
 And if The Home Depot associates didn't know their you-know-what from their elbow, at least they were friendly in their lack of knowledge.
 A new world of home renovation was ushered in.

 The Boxes Become out of Touch

 Then the slow downfall of The Home Depot.
 Lowe's swept in with cleaner aisles, better lighting, more appliances, and in general a better atmosphere.
-Call Home Depot's time the Reign of Nardelli--the famously disliked Home Depot CEO Robert Nardelli), a time when "there were snowblowers on display at Florida outlets, beach chairs on offer in landlocked Kansas, and dozens of organic fertilizers available in stores that needed just a few," as an article in Barron's:
+Call Home Depot's time the Reign of Nardelli (the famously disliked Home Depot CEO Robert Nardelli), a time when "there were snowblowers on display at Florida outlets, beach chairs on offer in landlocked Kansas, and dozens of organic fertilizers available in stores that needed just a few," as an article in Barron's observed.

 Mom and Pop Stores

 In the last few years, I've rediscovered the joys of the simple hardware store--i.e., Ace Hardware.
 These independently owned stores are fiercely local.
 They are the antithesis of Home Depot at a time when everything that Home Depot stands for signifies evil.

 Case in point: this photo from Flickr user Gerry Dincher shows "an Ace Hardware in Siler City, Chatham County, North Carolina, near the intersection of Raleigh and Chatham Avenues."